maxieduncan/maxieduncan.github.io/_posts/energy/2018-01-07-a-smarter-home.md

 The [SolarNetwork](https://github.com/SolarNetwork)  project on GitHub is an open source platform that offers most of the pieces needed to realise this, indeed it's one of the main reasons the project was created in the first place.

 >SolarNetwork is a modern platform for energy management development.
 Capable of capturing energy information from a variety of sources, storing that information and beautifully visualising it the way you want to.
 SolarNetwork is 100% open-source, and focuses on the integration of distributed renewable energy sources.
 It’s built to be massively scalable, incredibly configurable and easy to adopt.
 SolarNetwork is built for organisations who want to study and manage energy use and generation from a distributed set of assets, report on those assets and even control their behaviour remotely.

+Projects such as [openHAB](https://www.openhab.org) already do a lot to offer home automation and hopefully at some point SolarNetwork will provide integrations with them.

 The continuing drop in prices for both PV and battery storage, the increasing demand for green solutions to reduce the impact of global warming, all make this an evermore practical and needed solution.